 Whole grains and heart disease

 Whole grains are often referred to as “heart-healthy” foods.
-So what is the evidence supporting the cardio-protective effects of whole grains?

-This highlights the importance of understanding how low-quality research has biased the support for the “heart-healthy” claim for whole grains.
+This highlights the importance of understanding how low-quality research has influenced the support for the “heart-healthy” claim for whole grains.
 When scrutinized with a higher level of scientific integrity, the data doesn’t seem to hold up.

 Whole grains and cancer risk